mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 #### Object Identifiers

 Amazon SWF objects are uniquely identified by workflow type, activity type, decision and activity tasks, and workflow execution.

+---

+### Amazon Simple Notification Service (Amazon SNS)

+- It is a web service for mobile and enterprise messaging.
+- It follows the publish-subscribe (pub-sub) messaging paradigm
+- notifications being delivered to clients using a push mechanism
+- two types of clients: publishers and subscribers, or producers and consumers
+  - Publishers communicate to subscribers asynchronously by sending a message to a topic.
+  - A topic is simply a logical access point/communication channel that contains a list of subscribers and the methods used to communicate to them
+- When you send a message to a topic, it is automatically forwarded to each subscriber.
+- a publisher sends a message to the topic, and Amazon SNS delivers the message to each subscriber for that topic

+Common Amazon SNS Scenarios

+E.g., monitoring applications, workflow systems, time-sensitive information updates, mobile applications, and any other application that generates or consumes notifications.

+#### Fanout

+when an Amazon SNS message is sent to a topic and then replicated and pushed to multiple Amazon SQS queues, HTTP endpoints, or email addresses.

+#### Application and System Alerts

+SMS and/or email notifications that are triggered by predefined thresholds.

+#### Push Email and Text Messaging

+to transmit messages to individuals or groups via email and/or SMS.
+For example, you can use Amazon SNS to push targeted news headlines to subscribers by email or SMS

+#### Mobile Push Notifications

+to send messages directly to mobile applications.
+For example, you can use Amazon SNS for sending notifications to an application, indicating that an update is available.

 ## References